MoneyTools/MyMoney.Net/docs/Reports/RetirementPlanReport.md

 notice that if the market returns are very low or negative, then Roth conversion usually does not make sense, while high market ROI usually means a Roth conversion is a good idea.

-Note that all of this is just an `estimate` based on the inflation rate and rate of return predictions you provided and it does not compute your real cost basis for capital gains taxes, it uses an estimated capital gains based on your current holdings.
+Note that all of this is just an `estimate` based on the inflation rate and rate of return predictions you provided and it it uses an estimated capital gains based on your current holdings, which assumes you hold the same stuff, which is unlikely for this extended period.
 This simulation also assumes today's (2026) tax brackets, and does not modify the tax rates over the years which we know never happens.
-Chances are tax rates will always go up, so this should be another consideration when it comes to minimizing future taxes which the Roth conversation also helps with.
+It does apply inflation adjustments to the tax brackets, but chances are tax rates will also always go up.
+All this to say this is only a simulation, but it shows you the equation is very complicated.
+You should consult a retirement planning specialist before making any big decisions.